BoxDreamer: Dreaming Box Corners for Generalizable Object Pose Estimation: Experiments

 \textbf{Effects of Real Data Training.} As shown in Table~\ref{tab:real-data-affects}, incorporating training on a simple object-centric dataset like OnePose can effectively enhance the performance of our approach on other challenging real-world datasets.

-\textbf{Running time.} On an Intel i7-13700KF CPU and NVIDIA RTX 4090 GPU, our method processes a query image in approximately 23~ms using 10 reference images for pose inference.
-Specifically, it takes about 6~ms for the DINOv2 encoder, 12~ms for the bounding box decoder, and 0.9~ms for pose recovery, confirming its real-time performance.
-Prior to inference, reconstructing 10 reference images with DUSt3R (including model loading, reconstruction, and point cloud filtering) requires roughly 11~s.
+\textbf{Running time.} On an Intel i7-13700KF CPU and NVIDIA RTX 4090 GPU, our method processes a query image in approximately 17~ms using 5 reference images for pose inference.
+Specifically, it takes about 5.7~ms for the DINOv2 encoder, 11.1~ms for the bounding box decoder, and 0.15~ms for pose recovery, confirming its real-time performance.
+Prior to inference, reconstructing 5 reference images with DUSt3R (including model loading, reconstruction, and point cloud filtering) requires roughly 5.3~s.
+This process is conducted offline \emph{for once} and does not affect real-time inference.